aminabyaneh/gen3lite-python/kortex/api_python/examples/readme.md

 Refer to the main README for Python installation details: [parent readme](../../readme.md)

-<a id="markdown-install-python-module-kortex-api--the-needed-dependencies" name="install-python-module-kortex-api--the-needed-dependencies"></a>
+<a id="markdown-install-python-module-kinova-kortex-api--the-needed-dependencies" name="install-python-module-kinova-kortex-api--the-needed-dependencies"></a>
-## Install Kortex Python API and required dependencies
+## Install KINOVA KORTEX™ Python API and required dependencies

 Install what is needed to run the examples via a downloaded whl file (Python wheel package).

-The whl file can be downloaded via the Kinova Artifactory: [kortex_api](https://artifactory.kinovaapps.com/ui/api/v1/download?repoKey=generic-public&path=kortex%2FAPI%2F2.5.0%2Fkortex_api-2.5.0.post6-py3-none-any.whl)
+The whl file can be downloaded via the Kinova Artifactory: [kortex_api](https://artifactory.kinovaapps.com:443/artifactory/generic-public/kortex/API/2.6.0/kortex_api-2.6.0.post3-py3-none-any.whl)

 On Linux: